ralphje/destructify/docs/api.rst

       You can call ``len`` on a field to retrieve its byte length.
 It can either return a value that makes sense, or it will raise an :exc:`ImpossibleToCalculateLengthError` when the length depends on something that is not known yet.

+      Some attributes may affect the length of the structure, while they do not affect the length of the field.
+This includes attributes such as :attr:`skip`.
+These are automatically added when the structure sums up all fields.

+      If you need to override how the structure sums the length of fields, you can override ``_length_sum``.
+      You must then manually also include those offsets.
+This is only used by :class:`BitField`.

    .. automethod:: Field.initialize